Deka-nam/Namrata-Deka/big_bad_proteus.md

 - **Efflux pumps**
 - **Plasmid-borne genes**

-By studying the **pan-genome**, we can spot what’s common, what is accessory, and what might be responsible for real-world clinical challenges.
+By studying the **pan-genome**, we can spot what is common, what is accessory, and what might be responsible for real-world clinical challenges.

 > *[Insert phylogeny or Roary pan-genome plot]*
 > *Figure 4.
 Genetic diversity among *P. mirabilis* isolates.*